ebubekirdinc/MyTheme/Readme.md

 ## In brief, the steps are:
  * Create a new solution
- * Copy the `.Theme.Basic` project into the solution from the Githup repo
+ * Copy the `.Theme.Basic` project into the solution from the Github repo
  * Remove the Basic Theme nuget package in the `.Web` project
  * Build `.Theme.Basic` project and fix errors
  * Reference the newly added local `.Theme.Basic` project in the `.Web` project